hazelgrove/patterns-agda/README.md

 - [hole-binders-disjoint-symmetric.agda](hole-binders-disjoint-symmetric) argues that the hole-binders-disjoint judgements are symmetric in their two arguments.
 - [lemmas-contexts.agda](lemmas-contexts.agda) provides various lemmas for reasoning about contexts.
 - [lemmas-freshness.agda](lemmas-freshness.agda) establishes various lemmas regarding freshness and binders.
 For example, we show that the type Γp of a pattern only records binders occuring in the pattern.
 As well, it proves that any unbound variable disjoint from a typing context is fresh in the typed term.
-- [lemmas-or-append.agda](lemmas-or-append.agda) defines a function ξ1 ∨+ ξ2 which is similar to ξ1 ∨ ξ2, but appending ξ2 at the inner most level if ξ1 itself is a series of constraints combined with ∨.
+- [lemmas-or-append.agda](lemmas-or-append.agda) defines a function ξ1 ∨+ ξ2 which is similar to ξ1 ∨ ξ2, but if ξ1 itself is a series of constraints combined with ∨, then ξ2 is appended at the deepest level.
 This is supressed on paper, but needed when we compute the constraint emitted by the cursor erasure of a list of rules.
 See the comments in the file for more information.
 - [lemmas-patterns.agda](lemmas-patterns.agda) gives miscellaneous easy lemmas about patterns, rules, and their typing judgements.
-- [lemmas-values.agda](lemmas-values.agda) argues that the values judgement behaves as expected, showing that every indet expression has a value, and that if an expression does not satisfy or may satisfy a constraint then neither do its values.
+- [lemmas-values.agda](lemmas-values.agda) argues that the values judgement behaves as expected, showing that every indet expression has a value, and that if an expression neither satisfies nor may satisfy a constraint then neither do its values.
-- [lemmas-satisfy.agda](lemmas-satisfy.agda) establishes various results about satisfaction judgements, as well as their relation to the refutable and possible judgements.
+- [lemmas-satisfy.agda](lemmas-satisfy.agda) establishes various small results about satisfaction judgements, as well as their relation to the refutable and possible judgements.

 There is also a collection of files which shows that all of our judgements are well-behaved with respect to substituting an expression for a variable.
 These are only needed by preservation.
 - [lemmas-subst-disjointness.agda](lemmas-subst-disjointness.agda)